 Cheryl is a highly experienced BACP Accredited Counsellor and Psychotherapist.
-She has worked full-time in private practice since 2009 working with both private clients and EAPs.
-Previously Cheryl worked in education where she counselled children, young people and staff.
-She has also had broad experience of working for a number of organisations, is a BUPA Recognised Mental Health Therapist and holds a current enhanced DBS certificate.
-Cheryl offers person-centred, integrative and CBT (Cognitive Behavioural Therapy) counselling.
+She has worked full-time in private practice since 2009 with both private clients and EAPs.
+Cheryl has particular experience in education, couple therapy, bereavement/loss, stress, anxiety and depression.
+She works extensively with a number of EAPs, employers and organisations, including Schools, Colleges and Universities, with both young people and staff.
+She is a BUPA Recognised Mental Health Therapist and enhanced DBS certified.
+Cheryl offers person-centred, integrative and CBT therapy, through Zoom, FaceTime or Skype.

-Cheryl is also an experienced Supervisor who clinically supervises the work of other counsellors, education, caring and healthcare professionals through her separate Supervision Practice.
-She is a qualified Psychotherapist, holds a Masters Degree in Counselling and Psychotherapy and a Postgraduate Certificate in Counselling Supervision, among other relevant qualifications.
+Cheryl is also an experienced Supervisor who clinically supervises the work of other therapists, wellbeing, education, caring and healthcare professionals through her Supervision Practice in Preston and Cheltenham.
+She holds a Masters Degree in Counselling and Psychotherapy and a Postgraduate Certificate in Counselling Supervision.

 Sam holds a Masters degree in Integrative Psychotherapy and is a BACP registered Integrative Psychotherapist and Counsellor.
 She has experience working with a wide range of issues including addiction, anxiety, trauma and PTSD, depression, stress, cancer, bereavement and loss, bullying, low self esteem, relationship and sexual issues and domestic and sexual abuse.
 In addition, Sam offers specialist experience in working with disability and difference, having worked extensively with a national disability charity.
 Sam’s research interests are in the areas of menopause, developmental psychology and attachment theory.
 She offers specialist experience on menopause and life transitions and works with the psychological impact of menopause using CBT and Integrative theories.